itisem/pbfish/README.md

 ## Usage

+You can install this package by typing `npm i @gmaps-re/pbfish`

 This tool was built around JSON representations of protobuf definitions.
 In case you have a `.proto` file, you must first convert it to a JSON definition using [protobufjs-cli](https://www.npmjs.com/package/protobufjs-cli).

 Once you have a JSON definition, you can do something like this: